 Our trips take place in the very middle of the Amazon - a thousand miles from the ocean and 1700 miles from the Andes.
+Where we explore, the Amazon rainforest weather is good to explore year-round.
 We begin our voyages at about two degrees of the Equator and we explore north on one of the least inhabited, and wildest rivers in the Amazon, The Rio Negro.
 The temperatures in this area are warm year round, so the most important seasons are the rainy and dry season - but read on below and see that the rainy season is a good time to travel!
 The rainy season runs roughly from mid-December to mid-May, the temperature is a bit cooler than the dry season which runs roughly August -November.
 Amazonia!

 One important weather fact about central Amazonia is that it rains much much less than in the Peruvian Amazon or at the eastern Amazon of Brasil.
 It rains as much as 30% less than in these regions so the rainy season is much less pronounced.
 The average daytime temperature in the rainy season is usually in the mid-80's [F] with nighttime lows in the mid 70's to high 60's.
 In the dry season the daytime temperature can go up to the mid-90's though there is much variability and cool days are common.
 Nighttime temperatures during the dry season are usually in the mid-70's, though there are also some very cool nights.